vechain/vechain-docs/developer-resources/how-to-build-on-vechain/write-data/transactions.md

 Once a transaction is built, it needs to be signed by an entity that will execute all the code.
 This also makes the origin verifiable.

-It is a four step process, of getting a signer first:
+It is a four steps process, of getting a signer first:

 #### Get Signer